dotnet/designs/accepted/2020/better-obsoletion/better-obsoletion.md

   Instead, the developer has to add a suppression for the specified diagnostic ID.
 As such, adding a diagnostic is the same as changing a diagnostic ID and thus a source breaking change.
+* The compiler doesn't report diagnostics for use of obsoleted APIs when the use site itself is marked obsolete.
+On the one hand, it seems logical to amend this behavior to only skip the reporting if the diagnostic ID of the use site and the declaration site are the same.
+On the other hand, that's probably overkill because a developer who marked a type or method as obsoleted makes it clear that the code is only provided for backwards compatibility.
+Having to keep adding new suppressions for other obsoleted APIs seems unhelpful.
 * If `UrlFormat` is not `null`, use it as the diagnostic link when rendering them in the IDE.
 * The compiler should assume that `UrlFormat` and `DiagnosticId` are independent